 As you can see, there are several factors you need to consider when picking a vocal microphone.
 Consider it the practice of “pairing microphones.”
 Pairing microphones is the process of picking the best microphone for each person based on their vocal qualities and which microphone creates the best sound for their unique voice.

 You can start by pairing existing microphones with your singers.
 Take time during the sound check to try different microphones with the same person.
 Once you find the best, make a note of it somewhere such as a “Microphone Pairing” page that you post in the sound booth.

 The next time you are ready to upgrade microphones or add more because of more singers, remember this pairing process.
-While a place like [national-wide instrument store] won’t let you demo a microphone, look to your smaller stores and even your fellow church techs.
+While an online music store won’t let you demo a microphone, look to your smaller stores and even your fellow church techs for help.
 You might have a church tech in your same town who can let you borrow a couple of microphones to try out with your singer.

 When it comes down to it…pick out a vocal microphone that meets your needs.
 Use it because it’s the right one for the job.

 Just because a microphone is expensive or is considered a vocal microphone doesn’t mean it’s right for your situation.

 - Why Buying the Right Vocal Microphone Is More Than Price

 Examining the frequency charts (characteristics) of several popular vocal microphones, you can see why each naturally sounds different.